Fraser Coast Region: Libraries

 The Fraser Coast Regional Council operates public libraries at Burrum Heads, Pialba (Hervey Bay), Howard, Maryborough (John Anderson), Maryborough (Toys and Special Needs), and Tiaro (Tom Gee Memorial).

-Population
+A new library is being constructed at Hervey Bay as part of the Hinkler Regional Deal.

+Heritage register

+The Fraser Coast Regional Council maintains a local heritage register of significant sites in the Region.

+Significant Tree Register

+The Fraser Coast Regional Council maintains a significant tree register of trees in the region.

+Demographics

 The populations given relate to the component entities prior to 2008.
 The 2011 census was the first for the new Region.

 Current Councillors/Mayor

-The current mayor of the Fraser Coast Regional Council is George Seymour elected in a by-election held in May 2018 and re-elected in 2020.
+The current mayor of the Fraser Coast Regional Council is George Seymour, who was elected in a by-election held in May 2018 and re-elected in 2020 and 2024.
 The by-election followed the dismissal of Chris Loft as Mayor on 16 February 2018 by the Minister for Local Government, Stirling Hinchliffe who alleged Mr Loft made "serial breaches of the Local Government principles outlined in the Local Government Act."

+The deputy mayor is elected from the ten councillors.